exercism/python/exercises/concept/making-the-grade/.docs/instructions.md

 ## 1. Rounding Scores

 While you can give "partial credit" on exam questions, overall exam scores have to be `int`s.
-So before you can do anything else with the class scores, you need to go through the grades and turn any `float` scores into `ints`.
+So before you can do anything else with the class scores, you need to go through the grades and turn any `float` scores into `int`s.
 Lucky for you, Python has the built-in [`round()`][round] function you can use.

 A score of 75.45 or 75.49 will round to 75.
 A score of 43.50 or 43.59 will round to 44.
 There shouldn't be any scores that have more than two places after the decimal point.